mikenguyen13/data_analysis/_book/26-dif-in-dif.md

 We would like the "supposed" DiD to be insignificant.

-**Robustness Check**
+### Assumption Violations

+1. Endogenous Timing

+If the timing of units can be influenced by strategic decisions in a DID analysis, an instrumental variable approach with a control function can be used to control for endogeneity in timing.

+2. Questionable Counterfactuals

+In situations where the control units may not serve as a reliable counterfactual for the treated units, matching methods such as propensity score matching or generalized random forest can be utilized.
+Additional methods can be found in [Matching Methods].

+### Robustness Checks

 -   Placebo DiD (if the DiD estimate $\neq 0$, parallel trend is violated, and original DiD is biased):

     -   Group: Use fake treatment groups: A population that was **not** affect by the treatment

-    -   Time: Redo the DiD analysis for period before the treatment (expected treatment effect is 0) (e..g, for previous year or period).
+    -   Time: Redo the DiD analysis for period before the treatment (expected treatment effect is 0) (e.g., for previous year or period).

 -   Possible alternative control group: Expected results should be similar